fu-cs-121/omnico-p1/readme.md

 We've gathered a wealth of data since their deployment, and some of the patterns emerging—especially with **DeepPulse**—are quite intriguing.
 It appears to influence users' moods in unexpected ways, offering us a unique opportunity to understand and perhaps even guide user experiences more effectively.

 I've set up a secure repository for you on OmniGit, our internal collaboration platform.
-You can access it here: [OmniGit Repository Link](https://omnigit.omnico.com/repos/euphoria-engagement).
+You can access it using the secure link below.
 The dataset includes user session logs, engagement metrics, mood ratings, and other relevant information.

 As you explore this data, feel free to consult the **OmniCodex**, our internal guide filled with programming patterns and best practices.
 It should serve as a helpful companion on your analytical journey.